wacncontent/CustomizeTool/output/articles/active-directory/active-directory-create-users.md

 ## Configure user access policies

 The **Configure** tab of a directory includes options to control access for external users.
-These options can be changed only in the UI (there is no Windows PowerShell or API method) in the full Azure portal by a directory global administrator.
+These options can be changed only in the UI (there is no Windows PowerShell or API method) in the full Azure Management Portal by a directory global administrator.
-To open the **Configure** tab in the Azure portal, click **Active Directory**, and then click the name of the directory.
+To open the **Configure** tab in the Azure Management Portal, click **Active Directory**, and then click the name of the directory.

 ![][1]